-In an environment where most employee ‘perks’ is subject to tax, it may be helpful for you as an employer to be aware of the few concessions that have been made by HMRC.
+In an environment where most employee ‘perks’ is subject to tax, it may be helpful for you as a company director and business owner to be aware of the few concessions that have been made by HMRC.

 However, these concessions may not apply if the arrangement is linked with the employee giving up an amount of salary to receive the benefit (known as salary sacrifice).

 Staff annual functions (e.g. a Christmas party) will not be regarded as a taxable benefit, and will qualify for corporation tax relief where the total cost per person attending is not more than £150 per year (including VAT).
 This is important, if the costs per person attending exceeds £150, the full amount will become a taxable benefit.

 For further details of other non-taxable benefits see our expenses section.

 To qualify for tax relief, the gift cannot be cash or a voucher exchangeable for cash.
-A cash benefit, or a cash voucher, however, is always taxable irrespective of the value.
+A cash benefit, or a cash voucher is always taxable irrespective of the value.